cecilia-lin/CSE151A_Pokemon_Classification/README.md

 - class_weight('balanced'): Even though the input data for this model is randomly sampled and balanced during preprocessing, the 'balanced' option is chosen to automatically balance the weights of each class frequency.

-#### Residual Network 18 (ResNet18)
+#### Residual Network-18 (ResNet-18)

-ResNet18 is a neural network architecture that works well with image classification tasks.
-It's known for its ability to train deep networks and introduce skip connections to allow gradients to flow more effectively throughout its networks.
-It fits our image classification task well.
+Convolutional Neural Networks (CNNs) — networks suited to learn kernels/filters on image data using the "convolution" layer — capture spatial information (notably from images) better than dense neural networks.
+Of this broad family of neural network architectures, Residual Networks (ResNets) — deep CNNs consisting of residual connections, allowing for better gradient flow — were popularized by their evidently strong performance in image tasks (2015).
+Because of their battle-tested performance, we opt to use ResNets, specifically ResNet-18 (18 convolutional layers) for our binary image classification task.
 Four different optimizers, Adam, AdamW, AMSGrad, and RMSprop, were extensively tested with different learning rates and weight decays to minimize loss and prevent overfitting.

-- pretrained('True'): This option pre-trains the model with weights trained on ImageNet, which allows the models to start with generalized visual features, only requiring fine-tuning for our project.
+- `pretrained('True')`: This option pre-trains the model with weights trained on ImageNet, which allows the models to start with generalized visual features, only requiring fine-tuning for our project.

-- lr(various): Various learning rates were tested to optimize training speed and overshooting to fit the best with our project.
+- `lr(various)`: Various learning rates were tested to optimize training speed and overshooting to fit the best with our project.

-- wd(various): Various weight decays were tested to reduce overfitting to fit the best with our project.
+- `wd(various)`: Various weight decays were tested to reduce overfitting to fit the best with our project.

 ## Results

-The performance of the classification models—Logistic Regression, Support Vector Machine (SVM), and Residual Network 18 (ResNet18)—was evaluated using precision, recall, f1-score, and accuracy on the training, validation, and test datasets.
-Below are the results:
+We evaluated the performance of our selected classification models — Logistic Regression, Support Vector Machine (SVM), and Residual Network-18 (ResNet-18) — with precision, recall, f1-score, and accuracy on the training, validation, and test datasets.
+We highlight our results below.

 ### Logistic Regression